-We continue our weekly creator spotlight with Episode Ten: Heroes for Ghosts, written by Alex King and co-project lead Ruth Long, and illustrated by the wonderful Rosie Vernon.
+We continue our weekly creator spotlight with Episode Ten: Heroes for Ghosts, written by Alex King and co-project lead Ruth Long, and illustrated by Rosie Vernon.

 Writer: Alex King